 - Android Central's Wallpaper Weekly roundups: We've gathered wallpapers for a wide variety of styles and topics for your wallpaper pleasure.
 From holiday wallpapers to puppies and dragons and landscapes of all kinds, we've got at least one wallpaper here you're bound to love.

 - Zedge: Zedge is kind of like the Walmart of wallpapers, ringtones, and other theme elements.
 Zedge hosts tens of thousands of wallpapers for you to download and apply, from dozens of categories.

 - DeviantArt: If you're looking for some more artistic fare for your wall?
 Go to the venue tens of millions of artists use to share their art with the world.
 DeviantArt has it all, from nouveau tableaus to digital renderings to classic paintings.

-Widgets also serve as shortcuts into apps, or better yet into specific functions of an app.
+Widgets can serve as shortcuts into apps, or better yet into specific functions of an app.
 The Google Keep widget lets me access my most recent notes or start a new one without keeping the icon in my dock.
 The Netflix widget can take me to the next episode of my current shows.
-My weather widget can take me to current conditions of one of my forecasts, depending on what I click.
+My weather widget can take me to current conditions or one of my forecasts, depending on what I click.

 Make your apps pop — or blend in — with icon packs

 Much as we wish it weren't so, not all icons are created equal.
 Google has guidelines for app icons, but Samsung and LG do, too, and each developer may have their own ideas about how their icon should or shouldn't fit with those guidelines.
 As a result, our app drawers often look like a melting pot of icon styles, even as Adaptive icons try to bring some semblance of order to the chaos.
 Well, never fear!
 Icon packs are here to make our apps look uniform again... at least in the launcher.